 Once we start talking about predicting the future behavior of traders, we move away from the clean world of numbers and math, where the introverted / analytical type can excel, and descend into the messy realm of psychology, human nature, and emotional response.

 It is at this point, where we begin to realize how the chips are stacked against the average aspiring trader.
-The problem is that, in order for someone to understand what other people are likely to do, he must have a deep understanding of how people think and feel.
+The problem is that in order for someone to understand what other people are likely to do, they must have a deep understanding of how people think and feel.
 The sad reality is that traders usually have introverted personalities, and this often precludes them from having the necessary people skills to make the requisite predictions.
 Without that prediction, no profits can be made and, ultimately, the aspiring trader will fail to reach the intended objective.

 Technical analysis, by comparison, offers up a neatly organized (and very seductive) solution for overcoming the people problem.
-However, the complexity involved in the practical application of that solution has afforded very few speculators an opportunity to achieve the desired outcome.
+However, the complexity involved in the practical application of that solution has afforded very few traders an opportunity to achieve the desired outcome.

 At its core, technical analysis assumes that a securities market price reflects all relevant information.
 By defining “information” broadly, the theory of technical analysis suggests that a securities price chart not only includes all the known fundamental data, but that of the hopes, fears, thoughts, and idiosyncratic behaviors of market participants as well.

 A closely related hypothesis is that, because investors collectively tend toward patterned behavior, price activity tends to repeat itself over time.
 Therefore, by searching out repeating patterns in historical price activity, a Technical Analyst can profit from its recurrence in the future.

 This is an extremely seductive theory for introverted / analytical types because it not only eliminates the need for understand economics and the mechanics of financial analysis, it promises to eliminate the need to understand people as well.